 Avoid wireless charging

-Wireless charging is can be incredibly convenient if your phone can do it, but it's not without its disadvantages.
+Wireless charging can be incredibly convenient if your phone can do it, but it's not without its disadvantages.
 The inductive, wireless chargers out there today have this nasty habit of generating a fair bit of waste heat.
 And while wasted energy is just a bummer in general, that heat will also toast your battery in the process.
 That's no bueno.
 It's a little less convenient, but standard plug-in charging is going to keep your battery in better shape, especially if you're some place warm to begin with.

 Never go to zero